raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 > 💡 *There's also a handy timer on the Title screen to let you know when the next run will appear!*

+## Hard Mode

+In Arcade Mode and Daily Run, you can toggle an optional "Hard Mode" from the Options menu.
+This mode will cut the amount of time you earn from HEXA matches in half!

+> 💡 *Hard Mode has separate on-line leaderboards.
+Compete for a high score!*

 # Mission Mode

 In Mission Mode, 50 new challenges await you!
 These can be grouped into four distinct modes: